 Belize travel review – Our biggest fan

 Chuck and Kelly Cray joined us on the island last April with their 2 daughters ages 7 and 10.
-I was there are the time, and it was a really great week.
+I was there at the time, and it was a really great week.
 My favorite trips are the ones with lots of kids because the presence of kids on the island makes everyone more playful.
-The guides especially love the kids because they are missing their own kids, because they are gone at home for 2 weeks at a tim
+The guides especially love the kids because they are missing their own kids, because they are gone at home for 2 weeks at a time

 Belize 1 week itinerary

 If you are planning to visit Belize, likely you have around 8 or 9 days to spend on your vacation.
 Most people like to do a combination of island and inland.
 Then they get the best of both: incredible Caribbean island with white coral sand and tall, shady palm trees coupled with deep jungle full of tropical birds, exotic flowering plants, and Mayan ruins.
 Our island packages to Long Caye are some

 Posted by Slickrock Adventures on January 10, 2018

 Glenn Boer joined us this December and he just sent a great video of his trip to our island, combined with his trip extension to nearby Guatemala.
 The first 3 minutes is about our island an includes the boat ride to the atoll, his cabana, paddling near the island, a kitesurfing lesson, and snorkeling with underwater footage!
 A fantastic montage!
 Thanks Glenn.

 Posted by Slickrock Adventures on September 6, 2017

 Carol Cashion and her family joined us on the island twice recently – in January of 2016 and then again a year later.
 Carol wrote this blog post for us about how great is it is return to the island for a second trip.
 All photos are by her, or by other members of her family.
 Thanks Carol!
 Top Ten Things We Loved about Going Back to the Island 1.
 We already had all the snorkeling gear.
 No shop

 Posted by Slickrock Adventures on June 14, 2017